Hearing Aids Overview

 In the Ear (ITE)

-hearing aids that are worn in the ear canal and are made by taking a custom mold of your ear to ensure a perfect fit.
+In the ear hearing aids are worn in the ear canal and are made by taking a custom mold of your ear to ensure a perfect fit.

 In the Canal (ITC):